My Al Capone Museum | home

 The Sicilian head was adorned in full evening attire with highly polished dancing pumps.

 His suit had the works, diamond stick pins and all.
-Guinta's was in a ten thousand dollar bronze casket with a glass cover for viewing.
+Giunta's was in a ten thousand dollar bronze casket with a glass cover for viewing.
 His funeral is without church rites.
 His body is interred at Mt.
 Carmel cemetary.

-Guinta's grave
+Giunta's grave

-Photo Courtesy of Mr. Bill Emblom
+(Photo Courtesy of Mr. Bill Emblom)